|

 | Perfunctory and incomplete,

-however still trying to show that you are
+however still trying to show that you were

 trying